openfl/OpenFLDevelopersGuide/using-the-external-api/README.md

 *   “External API example: Communicating between Haxe and JavaScript in a web browser” on page 849

 Those examples include the full code, including Haxe and container error-checking code, which you should use when writing code using the external API.
-For another full example using the external API, see the class example for the ExternalInterface class in the Haxe Reference.
+For another full example using the external API, see the class example for the [ExternalInterface class in the OpenFL API Reference](https://api.openfl.org/openfl/external/ExternalInterface.html).